The Moon Dictionary

 Penumbra

-In a Penumbral Lunar Eclipse, the moon dims slightly but does not turn red or disappear.
+In a Penumbral Lunar Eclipse, the Moon passes through Earth’s penumbra rather than its umbra.
+The Moon dims slightly and takes on a subtle shading, but does not turn red or disappear.
+Many penumbral eclipses are barely noticeable to the naked eye.

 Perigee

-A Full Moon at perigee is called a “Supermoon.”
+A Full Moon at or near perigee is popularly called a “Supermoon.”
+Together with Apogee, it forms the pair known as the apsides.

 Pink Moon

-It is NOT pink in color.
-Named after the pink phlox wildflowers that bloom in early spring.
+It does not appear pink.
+Named after the pink phlox (Phlox subulata) wildflowers that bloom across North America in early spring.

 Ray System

-These rays are composed of “ejecta” (debris) thrown out during the impact.
-The rays of Crater Tycho are visible with binoculars.
+These rays are composed of “ejecta” — pulverised rock thrown out during the impact.
+They appear bright because the material is freshly exposed and not yet darkened by space weathering.
+The rays of Crater Tycho are visible with the naked eye at Full Moon.

 Regolith

-Essentially, “Moon Dust.”
-It is sharp and abrasive because there is no wind or water erosion to smooth the particles.
+Commonly called “Moon dust.”
+Unlike Earth sand, lunar regolith particles are sharp and highly abrasive because there is no wind or water erosion to smooth them.
+This posed significant engineering challenges for Apollo missions.

 Saros Cycle